kiraio-moe/krkrz-multi_platform_design/classes/about.md

 # About the multi-platform version
 It is a version that works on Android in addition to Windows.
-GPU drawing is the main so that drawing speed can be obtained even in a weak environment.
+GPU drawing is the main draw so that drawing speed can be obtained even in a weak environment.
 Currently it is not partially compatible with older versions.

 # Environment-dependent functions